mkosir/typescript-style-guide/README.md

 - **Code is organized and grouped by feature.** Collocate code as close as possible to where it's relevant.
 - Strive for data immutability. &#10549;
 - Strive for functions to be pure, stateless and have single responsibility. &#8628;
-- Strive for functions to implement majority of arguments/props as required (avoid optional).
+- Strive for functions to implement majority of arguments/props as required (avoid optional).☮
 - Embrace const assertions.
 - Strong emphasis to keep naming conventions consistent and readable.
 - Use of server-state library is encouraged ([react-query](https://github.com/tanstack/query), [apollo client](https://github.com/apollographql/apollo-client)...).